The work of the Kubeo Language Documentation Team

 Summary of the deposit

-Kubeo (cub) is spoken in the multilingual region of the Vaupes and Açaí rivers, upriver from São Gabriel da Cachoeira, Brazil, and downriver from Mitú, Colombia (lat.0-1, 75N, long.69>71W).
+Kubeo (cub) is spoken in the multilingual Vaupes region, upriver from São Gabriel da Cachoeira, Brazil, and downriver from Mitú, Colombia (lat.0-1, 75N, long.69>71W).
 The project involves fieldwork with different Kubeo villages and dialects in Brazil and Colombia, linguistic training and recording equipment for native speakers in the documentation team, and the enlargement of the Kubeo texts database.
 General outcomes include a large database of analyzed texts of different genres and social contexts, a practical grammar written with Kubeo teachers, and work towards a detailed reference grammar of Kubeo.

 Kubeo, Tukanoan, upper Rio Negro, Northwest Amazon